grzegorzmazur/yacas/docs/programming_in_yacas/index.rst

 when evaluation enters or leaves an expression.

-This section will explain the way custom evaluation is supported in {Yacas}, and will proceed to demonstrate how it can be used by showing code to trace, interactively step through, profile, and write custom debugging code.
+This section will explain the way custom evaluation is supported in yacas, and will proceed to demonstrate how it can be used by showing code to trace, interactively step through, profile, and write custom debugging code.